 The Board of NCCU having considered the limited options available have concluded that in the best interest of its members and to be able to continue to offer a credit union service in Coventry and Warwickshire a merger with a nearby larger credit union is the best solution.

 The Board has explored various options and after careful consideration has entered into negotiations with a neighbouring Credit Union.
-Clockwise is a community-based Credit Union serving Leicestershire with a strong membership base of over 15,000.
-They have been growing successfully over the past few years and have an ambitious plan for further growth in the future.
+Clockwise is a community-based Credit Union serving Leicestershire with a strong membership base of nearly 15,000.
+They have been growing successfully over the past few years and have a strong plan for further growth in the future.
 They have a high level of customer service and are actively involved in the community.